sjohnephrame/J_bioinformatics-omics-analysis/README.md

 ---

-## Notes for Recruiters
+## Notes

-This repository showcases **end-to-end bioinformatics workflows** for proteomics and RNA-seq data.
+This repository showcases **end-to-end bioinformatics workflows** for proteomics, RNA-seq and phosphoproteomics data.
 The scripts demonstrate skills relevant to **both industry and academic bioinformatics roles**, including:

 - Data preprocessing and normalization